clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

    following:

    #.
 In the lefthand navigation window, select the
-      :guilabel:`AWS Marketplace` to bring up the search bar to :guilabel:`Search AWS Marketplace Products`.
+      :guilabel:`AWS Marketplace` menu item to bring up the search bar to :guilabel:`Search AWS Marketplace Products`.

    #.
 In the search bar, type `clear linux os` and hit the :kbd:`Enter` key to